 We dedicate significant resources to the worldwide commercialization of Soliris.
 We have established sales and marketing capabilities in the United States and in many countries throughout the world.
 We cannot guarantee that any marketing application for Soliris for the treatment of PNH, aHUS or any other indication, will be approved or maintained in any country where we seek marketing authorization to sell Soliris.
 In certain countries, including certain countries in the European Union, we continue discussions with authorities to finalize operational, reimbursement, price approval and funding processes so that we may, upon conclusion of such discussions, commence commercial sales of Soliris for the treatment of PNH in those countries.
-We will commence similar discussions with authorities to facilitate the commercialization of Soliris for the treatment of aHUS in certain countries of the European Union.
-We cannot guarantee that any marketing application for Soliris will be approved in any country where we seek authorization to sell Soliris for the treatment of PNH, aHUS or any other indication.
+We will also commence similar discussions with authorities to facilitate the commercialization of Soliris for the treatment of aHUS in certain other countries of the European Union.
 We cannot guarantee that we will be able to obtain reimbursement for Soliris or successfully commercialize Soliris in any additional countries, or that we will be able to maintain coverage or reimbursement at anticipated levels in any country in which we have already received marketing approval.
 As a result, sales in certain countries may be delayed or never occur, or may be subsequently reduced.